prebid/prebid.github.io/adops/gam-creative-banner-sbs.md

 **Send All Bids Configuration**

 {: .alert.alert-warning :}
 Be sure to replace BIDDERCODE with the appropriate bidder.
-For example, if the bidder code is `BidderA`, the `adid` would be `%%PATTERN:hb_adid_BidderA%%`.
+For example, if the bidder code is `PBbidder`, the `adid` would be `%%PATTERN:hb_adid_PBbidder%%`.

 ```
     <script src = "https://cdn.jsdelivr.net/npm/prebid-universal-creative@latest/dist/creative.js"></script>